-Basic and most used method to rename files is using mv command.
-Here is mv command example usage
+The basic and most used method to rename files is using the mv command.
+Below you can find the mv command syntax.

 Linux rename file is easy.
 As we see the syntax is easy for simple rename operation with

 mv .
-In this example we will rename file named
+In this example, we will rename the file named

 $ mv live dead